 Place the breath controller mouthpiece in your mouth and blow - notice that the cursors move to right and the number below the graph increases according to how hard you blow.
 Rotate the breath controller GAIN trimmer counter-clockwise as far as it will go (don't force it!) then, while blowing into the mouthpiece using the maximum pressure you intend to use while playing, rotate the trimmer slowly clockwise until the number below the graph just reaches "127" (the cursors should just line up with the right end of the graph) and then stop.
 This completes the gain adjustment.
+Since changing the gain can sometimes affect the offset setting, it is a good idea to repeat steps 4 and 5 until both the offset and gain are set precisely as required.

-NOTES In addition to calibrating the breath controller, the UTILITY mode "Curve" page described here also allows you to select a range of 4 different response curves - these are discussed in more detail on page 157 of the Feature Reference manual.
+NOTES ■ In addition to calibrating the breath controller, the UTILITY mode "Curve" page described here also allows you to select a range of 4 different response curves - these are discussed in more detail on page 155 of the Feature Reference manual.